hertogp/stitch/_readme.md

 _*exe*_\
 specifies whether a codeblock should actually run:

-- `yes`, always run the codeblock (new or unchanged)
+- `yes`, always run the codeblock (new or not)
-- `no`, do not run the codeblock, rest of processing still happens
+- `no`, do not run the codeblock even if new, rest of processing still happens
 - `maybe`, run the codeblock if something changed

 Stitch calculates a sha-hash using all option values (sorted by key),